DYLL-AM

 DYLL (Pronounced as DY-double-L; 585 AM) Radyo Pilipinas is a radio station owned and operated by the Presidential Broadcast Service.
 Its studio is located at 5th floor, Student Services Building, Iloilo Science and Technology University, Burgos St., La Paz, Iloilo City, while its transmitter is located at Molo, Iloilo City.

-Originally the station callsign DYLL we're used in the 1960s in Tacloban under the ownership of Eduardo Lopez & Co. until in early 1990s it went off the air.
+The current call letters were formerly used by a Tacloban-based station owned by Eduardo Lopez & Co. from the 60s to the early 90s.